 The first stage of this work is the clearing of obstacles.
 The Guide calls this the purification process.
 As we go through life, we need to learn to slow down and recognize when we are in an emotional reaction.
 It is always best if we can take the responsibility to do our own work of self-knowing before we react in a way that leaves us with more to clean up.

-In the 1950s, 60s and 70s, when the Guide was being channeled through Eva, encounter groups were new and people were often unskilled in how to uncover dark areas within the psyche without acting out harsh negative feelings directly towards others.
+In the 1950s, 60s and 70s, when Eva was channeling the Guide, encounter groups were new.
+So people were often unskilled in how to uncover dark areas within the psyche without acting out harsh negative feelings directly towards others.
 A lot of re-wounding happened.
 Today, we know that it is possible to access these feelings without acting them out.